 Use the Dell Thin Client Application to view the general information about the thin client device, custom fields, RAM disk, auto login, system shortcuts, and support information.

 To access the Dell Thin Client Application page, go to Start > Dell Thin Client Application.
-You can also access the Dell Thin Client Application by clicking the Dell Thin Client Application icon on the desktop.
+You can also access the Dell Thin Client Application icon on the desktop.

 In the left navigation bar, click the following tabs: